andrewcooke-isti/JiraTestResultReporter/README.md

   the configuration for each test and allows access from the command line tool.

+## UnFeatures

+The plugin currently assume sthat git is used, and stores information in four Jira fields - "CATS repository", "CATS branch", "CATS hash" and "CATS commit".

+## Configuration

   A typical configuration file might look like:

 ```